zoomoid/demo-man/README.md

 # Demo Man - Your audio demo provider

-Micro-service architecture for rapidly providing new demo tracks by Zoomoid.
+Micro-service architecture for rapidly providing new demo tracks.

 The four components of the architecture are

-1.  **waveman**: Creates beautiful audio spectrums from the mp3s uploaded to display a visual progress indicator on the client
+1.  **waveman**: Creates beautiful audio waveforms from the mp3s uploaded to display a visual progress indicator on the client
 2.  **watchdog**: Watching a local file system mounted into the container containing demo audio files.
 When a new file is created or a new directory is created, the watchdog triggers an event to add the new material to the database.
 3.  **api**: The API Server provides RESTful endpoints to get, add and remove resources from (to) a MongoDB back-end storage